purplesyringa/site/blog/finding-duplicated-code-with-tools-from-your-cs-course/index.md

 4. If you don't like randomness, there's a deterministic algorithm producing collision-free hashes in guaranteed $\mathcal{O}(n \log n)$ time.

-The algorithms in 3. and 4. are tricky, and this post is already quite long, so I'll cover them in a later, more technical post.
-[Subscribe to my RSS](../feed.rss) if you don't want to miss it.
+The algorithms in 3. and 4. are tricky, and this post is already quite long, so they are covered in a more technical post: [Faster comparison modulo $\alpha$-equivalence](../faster-comparison-modulo-alpha-equivalence/).

 ### References